 Lasting Powers of Attorney: allows an individual to appoint someone to make decisions (either about Property & Financial Affairs or Health & Welfare) on their behalf, if and when they are unable to make such decisions for themselves at a future point in time, due to loss of mental capacity.

 Our main ethos is to ‘act in the client’s best interests’, which also happens to be one of the five main principles of the Mental Capacity Act 2005, which is one of the main Acts we are expected to comply with.
 The work that we do is regulated by the OPG, CoP & the DWP.
 Just as important as ‘protecting’ our client’s finances/assets is the fact that we also try to ‘empower’ them in their day-to-day life.
 By making the most appropriate decisions when it comes to their finances/assets we are able to do this.

 We work closely with local authorities, charities, not-for-profit organisations, social enterprises, law practices, care providers, Primary Care Trusts, the NHS, advocates & the general public.
 Our clients come from a range of care groups including: Elderly, Learning Disabilities, Mental Health, Alcohol & Substance Misuse, and Physical & Sensory Disabilities.

-With over twelve years of experience in the field, we are able to provide an all round money management system for people that are unable to manage their own finances due to mental incapacity.
+With over fourteen years of experience in the field, we are able to provide an all round money management system for people that are unable to manage their own finances due to mental incapacity.
 In what can be a very difficult and complicated area of work for all involved, we believe our systems are at the forefront of our success.
 This is achieved by the software we use, our specific expertise, a cost effective approach, security at the core of our ideals, practicality and lastly our caring approach.
 By working with the wider care team that supports the individual, we are able to concentrate fully on our main responsibility – administering our client’s funds & assets.